 Each of the founders can be evaluated on these elements as well.
 Who did what to come up with the idea?
-Who contributed what to the business plan?
+Who contributed what to conceiving the business model?
 Who has the industry connections?
-Who is joining the company?
+Who is joining the company full time?
 Who is accepting responsibility for raising investment capital?
 Who is responsible for bringing the product to market?

-Pound.
-Founds Founds Founds
+Found Found 1 Found Found For 3 / /

 Idea

-Business Plan
+Business Model

 Domain Expertise

 Commitment & Risk

 Responsibilities